lgbaixauli/mastoquote/README.md

 3. Run `pip install -r requirements.txt` to install needed libraries.

-4. Choose the keyword an modify the `quote.py` file.
+4. Modify options in the `config.yaml` file.
+Fer exemple, the keyword or directories and files names.

 5. Run `python3 quote.py` manually once to bot setup and get its access token to Mastodon instance.